14 Top-Rated Beaches in Los Angeles, CA

 5. Playa del Rey

 This lesser-known beach city, next to Marina del Rey, is the home of Dockweiler State Beach, one of Southern California's best.
 It has almost four miles of ocean frontage.
 Another beach, Playa del Rey Beach may be the least crowded city beach in Los Angeles, with miles of wide, chalky-white beach and high sandy dunes.

 The beach offers wide sections of raw, wild beach, backed by dunes and a wetland preserve area.
 There are also fun areas with volleyball nets and fire rings (for nighttime campfires).
 One of the few spots in LA where you can camp at the beach, Dockweiler offers camping for RVs, with over 100 full hookup spaces; advance reservations are required.

 Another unique thing this beach offers is plane spotting.
 Dockweiler is on the approach and departure path from nearby LAX.
 It's mainly a residential area with plenty of on-street parking but no services.
 There are volleyball courts on the beach, and The Strand bike path runs its entire length.

 The Inn at Playa del Rey is a boutique bed and breakfast hotel, set back from the beach, adjacent to a beautiful wetlands nature preserve area.
 Used by many of the tech companies that have offices in the area, it offers stylish, Cape Cod-style accommodations.
-The Inn is part of the Four Sisters Inns collection of 16 boutique luxury inns and hotels located in some of California's best tourist areas.
+The "urban inn" is part of the Four Sisters Inns collection of 16 boutique luxury inns and hotels located in some of California's best tourist areas.
 It's also popular, as it's less than five miles from LAX, making getting to or from the airport easy at any time of the day.

 6. Venice Beach